jonathancross/jc-docs/Bitcoin_mobile_privacy.md

 Bitcoin mobile privacy via Trusted peer over Tor
 ================================================

-TL;DR; This guide will help you easily configure an Android Bitcoin Wallet to relay transactions via a trusted Full Node using Tor, therefore mitigating the most important security and privacy concerns on mobile devices.
+TL;DR; This guide will help you easily configure an Android Bitcoin Wallet to relay transactions via a trusted full node using Tor, thereby mitigating the several critical security and privacy issues on mobile devices.

 ## Intro